 - Measure the sugar and fruit accurately.
 Use “reduced sugar”-specific pectin if you want to use less sugar.
 It is made specifically for low-sugar recipes.
 Regular pectin requires the right amount of sugar to gel properly.

 - Jam cooked in the crockpot sets a bit thinner than jam cooked on the stovetop.
 220°F is the ideal temperature at which the sugars and pectin bind together to form a thick jam.
-Crockpots will vary, but my jam never reached 220°F, even after testing a batch for 6-8 hours.
-After so much time, the sugars start to caramelize and the jam turns brown and does not taste good.
+Appliances will vary, though my jam never reaches 220°F in the slow cooker, even after testing lengthy cook times.
+If the jam cooks for too long, it turns brown and no longer tastes good.

 - The best results with crockpot jam are cooking for 2-3 hours and stirring regularly to help distribute the sugar and make sure it all dissolves completely.
 Even without reaching 220°F, crockpot jam still gels and has a thicker consistency than standard freezer jam.
 It is perfect for toast, pastries, or topping any of your favorite dishes.